tkhq/packages/README.md

-# ImgRep
+# Packages

-Repository of reproducibly built images of common open source Linux toolchains and software with reputation anchored signatures.
+Repository of reproducibly built packages of common open source Linux toolchains and software with reputation anchored signatures, built and distributed as OCI images.

 ## About